Hayra1/Portfolie-main/README.md

 My Home Page

 ## Description
- Portfolie is a personal website created by me Sergey to showcase my portfolio, skills, projects, and contact information.
+ Portfolio is a personal website created by me Sergey to showcase my portfolio, skills, projects, and contact information.
 It includes sections such as a hero section, about me, projects, skills, references, and contact form.

 ## Screenshots